Fund a New Idea

 A program that records and plays parents’ voices for newborns in the NICU.
 An exoskeleton that helps people with multiple sclerosis stand and walk.
 A treatment that could make it safe for children with peanut allergies to enjoy PB&J sandwiches.
 These are just a few of the inspiring ideas-turned-realities made possible by donors to our Catalyst Grants program.

 At Cleveland Clinic, our employees, called caregivers, share a spirit of compassion and innovation.
 They’re always searching for newer, better ways to improve lives.
 In 2018, we created the Catalyst Grants to support their brilliant ideas.

 Since then, we’ve received more than 1,000 applications from caregivers who envision a brighter future.
 Our ability to fund their ideas is limited only by the philanthropic support we receive from generous donors.
 With your help, we can harness the power of philanthropy for caregivers, patients and communities throughout the country.

 By the Numbers

 A few of our highlights since Catalyst Grants launched in 2018 include:

 - 40+ departments and 20+ locations represented

-Twice a year, caregivers from all across Cleveland Clinic are invited to apply for a Caregiver Catalyst Grant.
-The grants range from $10,000 to $100,000.
+Twice a year, caregivers from across the Cleveland Clinic enterprise apply for a Catalyst Grant.
+The grants are funded up to $100,000.